wilberquito/Paradigms-and-Programming-Languages/Haskell/Session2.md

 [1,2,0]
 ```

-The `id` function seems a bit useless, but sometimes with higher-order functions
+The function seems a bit useless, but sometimes with higher-order functions
 it’s useful to have a function that does nothing.

 ```haskell